amorphic/amorphic.github.io/james_stewart_cv.md

 ###Thermeon Worldwide - _Remote_
 __DevOps Engineer__ <br> _08/2015 - present_

-:	Member of a geographically distributed DevOps team administering single-tennant client instances of industry-leading automotive rental software.
+:	Member of a geographically distributed DevOps team administering industry-leading automotive rental Software as a Service.

-	* Orchestration of physical and virtual hosts in EU and APAC co-locations using Ansible and Puppet.
+	* Orchestrated worldwide virtual host configuration mananagement using Ansible and Puppet.
+	* Migrated services from legacy KVM hosting to Google Cloud Platform (GCP) orchestrated with Terraform.
-	* Design and development of internal services using Docker containers deployed on Mesos.
+	* Designed and developed internal services using Docker containers deployed to Mesos.
-	* Development of internal tools in Ruby and Golang.
-	* Monitoring and analysis using Graphite/Grafana and Elasticsearch/Logstash/Kibana.
+	* Developed and maintained monitoring and analysis using Graphite/Grafana and Elasticsearch/Logstash/Kibana.
-	* Working effectively and 100% remotely with Customer Support, Development and Operations staff in various locations around the globe.
+	* Worked effectively and 100% remotely with Customer Support, Development and Operations staff in various locations around the globe.

+###Enstaved - _NSW Central Coast, Australia_
+__Co-founder / Tech Monkey__ <br> _04/2017 - present_

+:   Co-founder responsible for the IT infrastructure and manufacturing processes of a growing niche product startup.

+    * Developed [shop.enstaved.com][enstaved_shop] using a custom fork of Saleor (e-commerce platform built with Python + Django).
+    * Developed a service to render dynamic custom product images in near-real-time using Flask and OpenSCAD.
+    * Orchestrated hosting of all services using Docker containers deployed with Docker Compose to DigitalOcean droplets.
+    * Developed a scalable production process based on Fused Deposition Modelling (3D Printing) allowing Enstaved to bring custom, locally manufactured physical products to market rapidly and cost-effectively.

+###iCrew Events - _Remote_
+__Technical Partner__ <br> _04/2016 - 06/2017_

+:   Early-stage partner responsible for development and hosting of a web-based application to manage a roster of sub-contracted event staff.

+    * Introduced Founder and Project Manager to Agile development process based on Kanban.
+    * Developed dynamic RESTful API backend using Eve (Python + Flask + MongoDB).
+    * Developed single-page frontend application using Vue.js + Vuex.

 ###Optiver Asia Pacific - _Sydney, Australia_
 __Tools Developer__ <br> _09/2013 - 07/2015_

 :   Member of a Development team practicing Kanban and delivering tooling to various departments across the business.

-    * Development of numerous microservices built on Flask and Django.
+    * Developed numerous microservices built on Flask and Django.
-    * Design of RESTful APIs with backends built on Postgresql, Redis and MongoDB.
+    * Designed RESTful APIs with backends built on Postgresql, Redis and MongoDB.
-    * Development of Python libraries to simplify interaction with internal services.
+    * Developed Python libraries to simplify interaction with internal services.
     * Frontend development using HTML, Twitter Bootstrap, CSS and Javascript/JQuery.
-    * Unlocking the value in Graphite metrics by championing Grafana.

 __Monitoring Engineer__ <br> _04/2010 - 09/2013_